thinkty/geoguessr-purdue/README.md

-# parcel-cra
+# Geoguessr Purdue

-A simple Create React App using Parcel with Typescript
+A simple Geoguessr-like game for Purdue.

+## Rules

+You have to guess where the picture was taken (a.k.a location of the camera, not the place)